troglobit/finit/doc/cmdline.md

 * `finit.debug[=bool]`: Enable finit debug.
 This is operated independently of the kernel `debug` setting.
 New as of Finit v4.

+* `finit.fstab=</path/to/etc/fstab.alternative>`: Tell Finit to use an alternate `fstab` to mount the file system from.
+Remember, this file must be on the `root=...` file system provided to Finit from the kernel.
+By default the built-in fstab is used, which itself defaults to `/etc/fstab`, but can be changed at build time with:

+        ./configure --with-fstab=/path/to/fstab

+  It is even possible to disable a built-in default using:

+        ./configure --without-fstab

+  Making `finit.fstab=/path/to/fstab` a *mandatory* command line option.
+  Note, if the command line fstab is missing, Finit falls back to the built-in fstab, and if both are missing, the system treats this as a bad `fsck` and thus calls `sulogin`.
+If, in turn, `sulogin` is not available on the system, Finit calls reboot, which is also what will happen when a user exits from `sulogin`.

 * `finit.status[=bool]`: Control finit boot progress, including banner.
   (Used to be `finit.show_status`, which works but is deprecated.)